ngol0/ngol0/README.md

-### Hi there 👋

-My name is Lam Ngo and I'm a game programmer.
-I'm originally from Vietnam but I'm currently a MSc student in Games Technology at City University of London.
 - 📫 How to reach me: lamngo.251@gmail.com
-- 😄 Pronouns: She/Her

 <!--
 **ngol0/ngol0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.